 - Save Money: Contributions can be tax-deductible.
 Distributions are tax-free if being used for qualified medical expenses.

 - $3.00 monthly service charge

-For further details and to see if you qualify for an HSA, contact the NebraskaLand National Bank location nearest you.
+For further details and to see if you qualify for a HSA, contact the NebraskaLand National Bank location nearest you.

 What is a Health Savings Account?

-An HSA works like an IRA, except the money is used to pay for qualified health care costs.
-Money deposited to the account is tax deductible and is used to pay for current and future qualified medical expenses.
-Interest earned is tax deferred.
+A HSA works like an IRA, except the money is used to pay for qualified health care costs.
+Money deposited into the account is tax-deductible and is used to pay for current and future qualified medical expenses.
+Interest earned is tax-deferred.
 Unused balances rollover from year to year.